Repeating fast radio bursts produced by a strange star interacting with its planet in an eccentric orbit: Conclusions and discussion

-Note that \citet{2021Geng} also tried to explain the periodically repeating FRBs by adopting the local collapse of the crust of an SS at the polar cap region.
+Note that \cite{2021Geng} also tried to explain the periodically repeating FRBs by adopting the local collapse of the crust of an SS at the polar cap region.
 The difference in their model is that the accreted material is supplied by a companion star at a constant rate.
 The periodical behavior is then due to thermal-viscous instability of the accretion disk.
 In their framework, the period and the active window are determined by the accretion rate and the viscosity parameter.
 A natural result is that the period in their model may not be stable, but may vary in a relatively wide range.
 On the contrary, according to our modelling in this study, the FRB period is simply the orbital period of the planet, which is thus much more rigorous.

-The interaction of planets/asteroids with pulsars has previously been suggested as the mechanism for producing FRBs by many authors \citep{2015Geng,2020Dai,Geng_2020,2021Voisin,2022Kurban}.
-Especially, \citet{2022Kurban} studied the interaction between an NS and its planet in an elliptical orbit, where the partial disruption of the planet is also considered.
-But the difference between those models and our current model is significant.
+The interaction of planets/asteroids with pulsars has previously been suggested as the mechanism for producing FRBs by many authors \cite{2015Geng,2020Dai,Geng_2020,2021Voisin,2022Kurban}.
+Especially, \cite{2022Kurban} studied the interaction between an NS and its planet in an elliptical orbit, where the partial disruption of the planet is also considered.
+The difference between those models and our current model is significant.
 Generally, in those models, the compact star is an NS, but not an SS.
-As a result, the energy mainly comes from the gravitational potential energy of the planets/asteroids (or from the Alfv$\acute{e}$n wing interaction in \citet{2022Kurban}'s model).
+As a result, the energy mainly comes from the gravitational potential energy of the planets/asteroids (or from the Alfv$\acute{\rm e}$n wing interaction in \cite{2022Kurban}'s model).
 On the contrary, in our current model, the energy mainly comes from the de-confinement of normal hadronic matter at the polar cap region.
+Furthermore, comparing with previous studies \cite{2018Zhang,2021Geng,2022Kurban}, here we have gone further to present more details in the modeling.
+The frequency-dependent active window, the variation of dispersion measure and the downward drifting behavior in the frequency domain observed in FRB 180916 can all be naturally explained in our framework.
+Thus our modeling is a useful supplementary to the previous studies.